ror-community/ror-site/content/events/2023-02-01-intro-ror-api.md

 author = "Research Organization Registry (ROR)" eventtypes = ["Workshops"] eventarchives = ["2023"]
-eventtags = ["API", "Tutorials"] startdate = 2023-02-01
+eventtags = ["API", ]
+startdate = 2023-02-01
 enddate = []
 starttime = ""
 duration = "90 minutes"
 location = "Online"
 recorded = "Yes"
-description = "This introductory workshop on querying the ROR API was given at the ROR Annual Meeting in 2023." reglink = "" aliases = ["/intro-ror-api", "/tutorials/intro-ror-api", "/tutorials"]
+description = "This introductory workshop on querying the ROR API, part of the ROR Annual Meeting in 2023, teaches participants basic features of the ROR API, elements of a ROR record, and how to construct queries with the ?query parameter." reglink = "" aliases = ["/intro-ror-api", "/tutorials/intro-ror-api", "/tutorials"]
 +++